 The lies should not be covered up but care fronted so that the dependent faces reality.
 The lies need to be gotten beyond.
 The family can create unmanageability by seeking intervention from an addiction counselor, undergo counseling themselves, stop enabling.
 He needs to be spoken to when he wakes up sober and encouraged to go in for a voluntary, residential treatment program.

 There has to be a supportive environment created so that the person addicted feels safe to speak the truth.

-The lies act as a hindrance to get into recovery and it is essential to break through the denials and undertake voluntary , non-medical residential, client specific programs that involve counseling , self -disclosure and meditations as core therapeutic systems.
-We at Anatta provide such a safe space , in a luxurious ambience.
+The lies act as a hindrance to get into recovery and it is essential to break through the denials and undertake voluntary, non-medical residential, client-specific programs that involve counseling, self -disclosure, and meditations as core therapeutic systems.
+We at Anatta provide such a safe space, in a luxurious ambiance.